pifroggi/vs_colorfix/README.md

 Test values 5 and 30 and this will become more clear.

 __*`planes`* (optional)__
 Which planes to color fix.
-Any unprocessed planes will simply be copied.
+Any unmentioned planes will simply be copied.
-If not set, all planes will be color fixed.
+If nothing is set, all planes will be color fixed.

  __*`fast`* (optional)__
-When you want to optimize your script for speed instead of quality.
+To optimize your script for maximum speed.
 Will produce blocky artifacts with a low radius.
 I found it useful for radius > 30 where artifacts are no longer noticable, or to fix something like a prefilter.

 ## Wavelet Color Fix